 - Red, white or pus-filled bumps.

-Some health conditions can increase your chances of developing a skin disease.
-You may be more likely to experience skin changes or symptoms if you have:
+Some health conditions can increase your chances of developing a disease.
+You may be more likely to experience changes or symptoms if you have:

 - Diabetes: People with diabetes may have trouble with wound healing, particularly on their feet.